UK and Ireland prevalence and trends

 Adult (aged 16+) obesity: BMI ≥ 30kg/m2.
 Three year average of published prevalence figures.

-Obesity prevalence appears to be increasing in all countries within the British Isles apart from Ireland and Northern Ireland, although the most recent data for Ireland is currently five years old.
+Obesity prevalence appears to be increasing in all countries within the British Isles apart from Ireland and Northern Ireland.
 Scotland continues to have the highest prevalence of obesity.
-Figure 2 presents the best available data for each country.
+Table 1 presents the best available data for each country.